Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 am-i-ready-to-retire-mteam

-Most guides on real retirement at 55 assume a six-figure professional with $400K already in the market.
-Sharon and Roger aren’t.
-She’s the librarian at Lewis & Clark High in Spokane.
-He’s a line lead at Triumph Composite Systems.
-The math had to work on their actual numbers – or it didn’t work at all.
+Most writing about retirement at 55 pictures a six-figure professional already sitting on $400K.
+Sharon and Roger are nothing like that.
+She is the librarian at Lewis & Clark High School in Spokane.
+He is a factory line lead at Triumph Composite Systems.
+The plan had to add up on their actual paychecks – or it did not count.

-Why retirement at 55 is the question most working couples avoid
+Why “can we retire early?” is the question most working couples keep dodging

 62%

-of Americans have no idea if they can retire (Northwestern Mutual)
+of Americans cannot say whether they can afford to retire (Northwestern Mutual)

 $87K